Laugavegur Trail Tips: What I Would Repeat, Rethink, and Recommend

 Max Out Your Rental Car Insurance If Driving to Landmannalaugar

-If you’re driving yourself to Landmannalaugar, full insurance coverage is worth it — especially gravel protection and undercarriage coverage.
+If you’re driving yourself to Landmannalaugar, full insurance coverage is essential — especially gravel protection and undercarriage coverage.
 Highland roads are rough, unpredictable, and hard on vehicles, even when driven carefully.
 While it adds additional upfront costs, it can significantly lower your final trail costs by reducing unexpected expenses.
-If driving in the highlands, damage should be anticipated.
+If you’re going to be driving in the highlands, expect some damage.

 What I’d Do Differently Next Time